danieloskarsson/jsond/README.md

 ## Numbers and Integers

-A JSOND “number” defines that the JSON value MUST be a number.
+A JSOND `"number”` defines that the JSON value MUST be a number.

-A JSOND “integer” defines that the JSON value MUST be a integer.
+A JSOND `"integer”` defines that the JSON value MUST be a integer.

 	string-literal = %x6e.75.6d.62.65.72 / %x69.6e.74.65.67.65.72 ; number / integer